Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Network Architecture

 \section{Network Architecture}

 The most prevalent architecture for medical image segmentation is the U-shape network ~\citep{ronneberger2015u, cciccek20163d}, consisting of a down-sampling encoder, a symmetric up-sampling decoder and skip connections.
 As a pixel-wise classification task, segmentation relies on fine-grained features to localize the region of object~\citep{hariharan2015hypercolumns}.
 To integrate features at different levels for precise segmentation, skip connections are proposed to bridge the encoder and decoder, which has achieved outstanding performance \citep{drozdzal2016importance}.
-Constrained by the ``pretrain-then-fine-tune" paradigm for transfer learning, it is necessary to ensure that self-training adopts the same encoder architecture as downstream medical tasks.
+Constrained by the ``pretrain-then-finetune" paradigm for transfer learning, it is necessary to ensure that self-training adopts the same encoder architecture as downstream tasks.
 As illustrated in Fig.~\ref{fig:method_overview}, the network head after the encoder varies for different proxy and target tasks.
-Apart from the indispensable encoder reuse, the transferring of pretrained decoder's parameters is also involved in previous papers.
-For instance, Tao \emph{et al.} \citep{tao2020rubikpp} claimed that the decoder pre-training alleviates the negative influence of randomly-initialized decoder in the medical image segmentation task.
-However, this claim remains unsubstantiated, leading to the confusion about the up-to-downstream adaptation schemes.
-For effective SSL implementations, we investigate the influence of different modules in the U-shape architecture during transfer learning, seen in Fig.~\ref{fig:network_arch}, as well as the parameter fine-tuning strategy.
+Apart from the indispensable encoder reuse, the transferring of the pretrained decoder's parameters has also been discussed in previous papers.
+For instance, \cite{tao2020revisiting} claimed that the decoder pretraining alleviates the negative influence of randomly-initialized decoder in the medical segmentation task.
+However, this claim remains unsubstantiated, leading to confusion about the up-to-downstream adaptation schemes.
+For effective SSL implementations, we investigate the influence of different modules in the U-shape architecture as well as the fine-tuning strategy during transfer learning, as depicted in Fig.~\ref{fig:network_arch}.
+Moreover, we evaluate the benefit of SSL pretraining when scaling down the network capability to reveal the essence of SSL.
+M1.8.2{ \link{R1.8}}{Main takeaways in this section are summarized below: \begin{enumerate} \item The decoder risks overfitting to the reconstruction task, thus offering little benefits for downstream tasks.
+To mitigate this issue, removing the skip connections in pretraining could lead to better representations.~(Table~\ref{tab:table2}, Fig.~\ref{fig:figure6}) \item The benefit of SSL pretraining may come from an alleviation of over-parameterization~(Fig.~\ref{fig:UNet_channel}) \item It is recommended to recollect the target BN statistics for inference as source-target mixed BN statistics usually induce performance degradation under a large domain gap.~(Fig.~\ref{fig:BN}) \item Full fine-tuning is more advantageous than warm-up fine-tuning due to the essential gap between SSL proxy tasks and downstream tasks.~(Fig.~\ref{fig:fine_tuning}) \end{enumerate}}